jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 // Create map for cost / destinations.
 Search for costs faster...
-// Time complexity is O("Number of CostInfo in CostList")
+// Time complexity is O("Number of CostInfo in CostList") var costMap = make(map[networkAwareUtil.CostKey]int64)
-// break: Stop after seeing all costs related to the node since
-// costs are sorted by origin
-var costMap = make(map[networkAwareUtil.CostKey]int64)
 seen := false
 for _, w := range networkTopology.Status.Weights { // Check the weights List
-	if w.AlgorithmName == pl.algorithm { // If its the Preferred algorithm
+	if w.AlgorithmName == pl.algorithm && w.Origin == nodeName { // If its the preferred algorithm and the Origin (nodeName)
-		for _, c := range w.CostList { // For each costInfo in CostList
-			if c.Origin == nodeName { // Save costs only for the given Node
 		seen = true
-				costMap[networkAwareUtil.CostKey{ // Add the cost to the map
+		for _, c := range w.CostList { // For each costInfo in CostList: Save costs for the given Node costMap[networkAwareUtil.CostKey{ // Add the cost to the map
-					Origin:      c.Origin,
+				Origin:      nodeName,
 				Destination: c.Destination}] = c.Cost
-			} else if seen == true { // Costs are sorted by origin, thus stop here break
 		}
+	} else if seen == true { // Costs were saved already, thus stop here break
 	}
 }
-}

 var cost int64 = 0
 // calculate accumulated shortest path for _, podAllocated := range appGroup.Status.PodsScheduled { // For each pod already allocated
 	for _, dependencyName := range dependencyList { // For each pod dependency
 		if podAllocated.Name == dependencyName { // If the pod allocated is an established dependency value, ok := costMap[networkAwareUtil.CostKey{ // Retrieve the cost from the map (origin: nodeName, destination: pod hostname)
 				Origin:      nodeName, // Time Complexity: O(1)
 				Destination: podAllocated.Hostname,
 			}]
 			if ok {
-				cost += value                                   // Add the cost to the sum }
+				cost += value // Add the cost to the sum
+			}
 		}
 	}